Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 We provide livestream replacement when live stream is `off air`.
 If livestream video is off air, player will find any [recoding](https://developer.dailymotion.com/api/#video-recordings-connection) related to livestream video.
 If there is no recorded video found, player will fetch recent video from the given `CHANNEL_NAME`.

 We provide also information on the player notifying that current video is a replacement of livestream video.
 The Player also checks in every 5 minutes from the [DATA-API](https://developer.dailymotion.com/api/#video-onair-field) to check `onair` status of the livestream video.
 If the livestream video is live / `on air` then player will change the current video to livestream video.
+Even when player loads, player checks livestream `on air` status and follow the same flow.

 ### Replacement informatio: